kaka-lin/Notes/gRPC/python/01_basics_tutorial/01_basics_tutorial.md

 A basic tutorial introduction to gRPC in Python

+1. Define a service in a .proto file.
+2. Generate server and client code using the protocol buffer compiler.
+3. Use the Python gRPC API to write a simple client and server for your service.

 ## 1. Defining the service

 Define the `*.proto` file that includes the `gRPC service` and the `method request and response types` using [protocol buffer](https://developers.google.com/protocol-buffers/docs/overview)